ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 Take part G and slide a T-Nut over the hole.
 Screw part 16 (Extension Bar Foot) in from the same side as the T-Nut.

+Place end caps on both ends of part G.

 Now place the T-Nut in the bottom of part D and using part 15, bolt through G into the T-Nut.

 Fold part G so that it's inline with part A and tighten gently.